SiddTayi/Chatbot/README.md

 # Chatbot

-Developing a chatbot to address and diagnose the error code from the OBD II device in the car.
+Developed a personal chatbot that answers everything about me!

+Still feeding in new data to keep it updated.